Billy-Liu-DUT/G-Frame/README.md

 This project was developed by the **Digital Chemistry Research Group** at **Dalian University of Technology**.

 Key contributors include **Biquan Bie** and **Runzhe Liu**.

+We used Gemini 2.5 Pro to create a storybook for OmniChem.

 ## Citing G-Frame & OmniChem